joomla/Manual/docs/general-concepts/mail.md

 If you're unfamiliar with this, then you should have a play with these in a test Joomla instance, as this will make clearer what's described below.

+Look also at the effects of changing the Mail Templates Configuration Options.

 ### Defining Mail Templates

 Joomla doesn't provide functionality for creating mail templates.